 Toggle between variants in the editor.
 Use the buttons above the variant graph to switch between your test variants.
 The button will darken when its variant is selected.

 Edit variant action settings.
 Click an action in the variant graph to edit its content.
 Once selected, the action will load in the editor on the left.
+Keep in mind that the control group sets the minimum set of parameters for the test, if you have an image in it, you cannot have a variant without an image present.
+However, the reverse is possible

 What you can test